Ralph Houk: Boston Red Sox

 Houk's name had been linked by the media with the Boston Red Sox' managerial job since his days as a Yankees' coach.
-After two years of retirement, in the autumn of 1980, Houk, now 61, was ready to get back into baseball.
-In late October, when the Red Sox called about their opening (they had fired Don Zimmer), he jumped at the chance.
+After two years of retirement, in the autumn of 1980, Houk, then 61, was ready to get back into baseball.
+In late October, when the Red Sox called about their opening after they had fired Don Zimmer, he jumped at the chance.

 Although not as daunting as his Detroit assignment, Houk faced another rebuilding job: the powerful Boston team of the 1970s was about to lose marquee players such as Carlton Fisk and Fred Lynn and needed to retool its roster.
 But Houk rose to the challenge, and in four seasons produced three over-.500 teams.
 On his watch, Boston broke in young players Wade Boggs, Roger Clemens, Bruce Hurst and Marty Barrett.
 When Houk retired from managing permanently in October 1984, just after his 65th birthday, he bequeathed the core of another pennant winning ballclub (in this case, the 1986 Red Sox) to his successor, John McNamara.

 His final record, over 20 years with the Yankees (1961–1963, 1966–1973), Tigers (1974–1978) and Red Sox (1981–1984) was 1,619 wins and 1,531 losses (.514), plus eight wins and eight losses in the World Series.
 In twenty seasons as manager, he had eleven winning seasons, with six finishes of third or better and five seasons with a finish of sixth or worse.
 After his first three championship seasons, he never appeared in the postseason.

 Late career

-Houk served with the Minnesota Twins as a special assistant to general manager Andy MacPhail, Lee's son, from 1987–1989 before retiring from the game for good.
+Houk served with the Minnesota Twins as a special assistant to general manager Andy MacPhail, Lee's son, from 1987 to 1989 before retiring from the game for good.
 He thus enjoyed one additional world championship season, when the Twins defeated the Cardinals in the 1987 World Series.

 Colorful opinions about Houk can be found in Jim Bouton's classic 1970 memoir, Ball Four.
 Houk was Bouton's first big league manager and sparred with him over contracts when Houk was the Yankees' GM.

 Houk was portrayed by Bruce McGill in the 2001 film 61*.

-He died on July 21, 2010 in Winter Haven, Florida, just nineteen days before he would have turned 91.
+He died on July 21, 2010, in Winter Haven, Florida, just nineteen days before he would have turned 91.
 At age 90 he was, at the time, the oldest living manager of a World Series-winning, pennant-winning or post-season team.
 He was survived by a daughter, Donna; a son, Robert; four grandchildren and 10 great-grandchildren.

 On July 22, 2010, the Yankees announced players and coaches would wear a black armband in Houk's memory on the left sleeve of their home and away uniforms for the remainder of the 2010 season.